HalfVoxel/battlecode2017/README.md

 ./run -a versionA
 # to run the two specified versions against each other on a specific map
 ./run -a versionA -b versionB -m sparseforest
+# to run a tournament where two versions battle each other in all maps
+./run -a versionA -b versionB --tournament
 ~~~

 New backup versions can be created using the `backup` script